N0ury/dmm_util/README.md

 These data can be displayed with 'list' command,
 'name' can be surrounded by quotes in case it contains spaces.
 If this parameter contains only digits, value is assumed to be an index.
 Otherwise, it will be taken as a name.
-Multiple names or indexes are permitted, they must be comma separated.
+Multiple names or indexes are permitted, they must be comma separated, with no spaces before or after the commas.

 Example:
 get recordings 1,"Record 2",5